Xevnar/filetype.nvim/README.md

 			["/bin/myscriptfile"] = "lua", -- This won't match '/usr/bin/myscriptfile'
 		},

-		-- The `literal` overrides are a higher priority over extensions, since extensions are more generalised extensions = {
-			-- Set the filetype of *.pn files to potion pn = "potion",

-			-- Append L0 to cinoptions for *.cpp files
-			["cpp"] = function()
-				-- Remove annoying indent jumping
-				vim.bo.cinoptions = vim.bo.cinoptions ..
-"L0"
-				return "cpp"
-			end,

-			-- The functions recieves an table table with following fields:
-			-- args table: * file_path: The absolute path of the file --             * file_name: The name of the file (including extension) --             * file_ext:  The extention at the end of the file ["pdf"] = function(args)
-				-- Open in PDF viewer (Skim.app) automatically vim.fn.jobstart([[open -a skim "]] .. args.file_path .. '"')
-				return "pdf"
-			end,
-		},

 		-- The following override uses lua patterns to match against the full file path complex = {
 			-- Set the filetype of any config file inside a directory that ends with git to gitconfig